XIUXIU25/task_tracker/README.md

 Task Tracker CLI 🚀
-A simple command-line tool to track your tasks efficiently.
+A simple command-line tool to efficiently track your tasks.

 📖 Overview
-This Task Tracker CLI allows users to manage their tasks via the terminal.
+The Task Tracker CLI allows users to manage their tasks via the terminal.
 Users can add, update, delete, and list tasks, as well as mark them as to-do, in-progress, or done.
-Tasks are stored in a JSON file.
+Tasks are stored in a JSON file for persistence.

 🎯 Features
 ✅ Add new tasks